Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

 ```

 2. Call [setup_device()](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/device.md) according to your available hardware and needs.
-For example, if you want the training to be performed entirely on the CPU:
+For example, if you want the finetuning/test to be performed entirely on the CPU:

 ```python
 setup_device("cpu")
 ```

-Assuming multiple GPUs are available, it is also possible to specify the number of GPUs is sufficient to launch multi-gpu DDP training:
+In case multiple GPUs are available, it is also possible to specify the number of GPUs to launch multi-gpu DDP finetuning/test:

 ```python
 setup_device(num_gpus=4)
 ```

-It is also possible to launch the training with whatever available hardware there is (i.e if there are 4 GPUs available, a DDP training with 4 processes will be launched) by passing `num_gpus=-1`:
+It is also possible to launch the finetuning/test with whatever available hardware there is (i.e., if there are 4 GPUs available, a DDP finetuning/test with four processes will be launched) by passing `num_gpus=-1`:
 ```python
 setup_device(num_gpus=-1)

 ```
 3. Instantiate a pre-trained model from SGs [model zoo](http://bit.ly/3EGfKD4):